OpenPGP digital signature best practices

 Note: 1) Keypair containing only sub-keys (for signing and encryption) and a dummy private key packet (a GNU extension to OpenPGP) may not be supported by all OpenPGP compliant programs.
 2) Keeping the primary secret key on removable media makes signing (or certifying) other GPG keys problematic since the primary secret key must be loaded in order to do the signing.
 3) Using expiration dates with the subkeys (recommended) means that the subkeys must be extended prior to expiration, or new subkeys issued if they are allowed to expire.
 4) Also, people who use your public key (i.e., to verify something you have signed) may receive errors about your key being expired if they do not regularly update their GPG keyrings with public key servers.

 – Ask your friends and colleagues to sign your public key

 Having trust signatures on your key will enhance its legitimacy.
 Ask your friends/colleagues to sign your key.
 You should sign their public key in exchange.

 Alternatively, keybase.io is an operational model that maps your identity to your public keys, and vice versa.

-Yes, include the sender and recipient(s) email address with timestamp in your digital signature! (by adding it into the body of the message).
+Yes, include the sender and recipient(s) email address with timestamps in your digital signature! (by adding it into the body of the message).
 You can also use a service that provides sufficient protection against replay attacks (nonce, session tokens, timestamp, etc).

 – Pay caution while forwarding a digitally signed message

 Lets take the case of a digitally signed message by Alice to Bob now forwarded to Carol.
 Only the identity of the original sender: Alice is proved to the recipient.
 No assumption can be made by Carol that Bob who forwarded the message is the owner of the digital signature/or is the right sender of the message.
-Unless, the forwarded message is signed by the Bob himself.
+Unless the forwarded message is signed by Bob himself.